 Edith Richardson, RN Memorial Nursing Scholarship.
 Must be a nursing major.
 Preference will be given to graduates of Alpine, Marfa, and Ft.
 Davis High Schools.
 Beginning freshmen and transfer students must be unconditionally admitted to university and be enrolled full-time during period of award.
 Returning students must be making normal progress toward a nursing certificate or degree, maintain an overall grade point of at least 3.0, and be enrolled full-time during period of award.

 Marathon Primary Care Services Scholarship.
-Requirements: Good academic and disciplinary standing.
+Requirements: Good academic and (disciplinary standing.
 Prefer residents of Brewster, Jeff Davis or Presidio Counties.
-Must be accepted into the Vocational Nursing Program.

 The following is the required sequence of courses for students majoring in Vocational Nursing.